CCMurphy-dev/muninn-releases/docs/DEPARTMENT_SETUP_GUIDE.md

 ## Creating the Trainee Registry

 Before trainees can take exams with name selection, create a trainee registry.
+Trainees are stored in the `muninn_tracking.db` database.

 ### Using Muninn Admin

 1. Open Muninn Admin
 2. Go to **Department** > **Registry** tab
-3. Click **Create Registry**
+3. Click **Initialize Department** (creates the tracking database)
 4. Enter department name
 5. Add trainees manually or import from CSV